-I’ll have to admit, ever since I went to Europe in 2015 I’ve had the desire to add some sort of folding medium format camera to my collection.
+I’ll have to admit, ever since I went to Europe in 2015, I’ve wanted to add some sort of folding medium format camera to my collection.
 Something compact, shooting at least 6×4.5 or 6×6.
-And for a little while earlier this year I had my eye on a Mamiya Six (the original one, not the modern rangefinder).
-After a great deal of reading and searching, I realised that there were too many questions about the Mamiya Six and stopped looking.
-And then this beauty fell into my lap and I’m glad it did.
-The Ikonta 521 might not be the best folding camera out there but it is exactly what I am looking for in such a camera despite a few drawbacks.
+And for a little while earlier this year, I had my eye on a Mamiya Six (the original one, not the modern rangefinder).
+After reading and searching, I realised that there were too many questions about the Mamiya Six and stopped looking.
+And then this beauty fell into my lap, and I’m glad it did.
+The Ikonta 521 might not be the best folding camera out there, but it is exactly what I am looking for in such a camera despite a few drawbacks.
 No rangefinder, no zone focusing, and no meter.
-But for a small form factor that takes up no real space…then the 521 is a solid choice.
+But for a small form factor that takes up no real space, the 521 is a solid choice.

 Make: Zeiss Ikon

 Lens: Fixed, Novar Anastigmat 1:4,5 f=75mm (3 Elements in 3 Groups, f/4.5 – f/22, 9-Blades)